-Australian dancer Claudia Dean is a former dancer with The Royal Ballet.
-She trained at The Royal Ballet School and graduated into the Company in 2011, leaving in 2014.
+Claudia Dean is a former dancer of The Royal Ballet.
+She trained at The Royal Ballet School and graduated into the Company in 2011.
+She retired at the end of the 2013/14 Season.

 Dean was born in Brisbane and began dancing at the age of four.
 Aged 11 she entered the Australian Ballet School and aged 15 moved to the Gold Coast to train with Prudence Bowen, that year winning the 2008 Sydney Eisteddfod McDonald's Ballet Scholarship.
 She won the Alana Haines Australasian Awards and the gold medal and Audience Choice Award at the 2009 Genée International Ballet Competition, Singapore.
 She entered The Royal Ballet Upper School that year.
 Her repertory while at the School included third movement in Concerto, Gamzatti's solo (La Bayadère), pas de quatre (Swan Lake), pas de trois (The Sleeping Beauty) and Neumeier’s Spring and Fall.